derafu/spreadsheet/templates/pages/type-casting.md

 ## Performance Considerations

 Type casting is performed in-memory and typically adds minimal overhead.
-However, for extremely large spreadsheets with millions of cells, you might consider implementing a more selective casting strategy through a custom `CasterInterface` implementation.
+However, for extremely large spreadsheets with millions of cells, you might consider implementing a more selective casting strategy through a custom `SpreadsheetCasterInterface` implementation.

 If you don't want to use the Caster, you can use the Factory with the Format Handlers directly.
 If you bypass the Loader and Dumper, no type casting will be done.